Sturdy-Subnet/sturdy-subnet/README.md

 ## Introduction

-SN10 incentivizes miners to provide liquidity to the TAO<>USDC pool on TaoFi.
+Swap (SN10 on Bittensor) incentivizes miners to provide liquidity to the TAO<>USDC pool on TaoFi.
 Miners are scored based on how much fees their positions received in the past 24 hours.

 ## Installation